subrms/project_banana/README.md

 # Project Banana

-A simple project for learning git in my youtube tutorial series.
+A simple project for learning git in my youtube tutorial series that you can find at this address 'https://www.youtube.com/watch?v=h81JR0hEgtI&list=PL41lfR-6DnOoRdlzJ6r7MJqiVnLWw9ajl'

 ## Challenge
 1. Fork my repo